maxutility2011/ezLiveStreaming/README.md

 ```
 ./scheduler -config=config.json
 ```
-Job scheduler does not take any arguments.
-You can set the hostname and network port of the scheduler, and the AWS SQS job queue name and Redis server address in *scheduler/config.json*.
+You can configure scheduler in the config file.
+Specifically, you can set the server hostname and network port of the scheduler, and the AWS SQS job queue name and Redis server address in *scheduler/config.json*.
 By default, the scheduler listens for incoming requests on http://0.0.0.0:80/.

 To build worker_app, go to *worker/app/* and run
 ```